Promoting Sustainability throughout the Supply Chain

 Promoting Sustainability under the Supplier Sustainability Guidelines

 In order to efficiently promote sustainability together with its suppliers, DENSO has established the Supplier Sustainability Guidelines, which are based on requests from the industry and customers in Japan and overseas and are shared with all of its suppliers.
-Also, we regularly ask our suppliers to assess their own sustainability practices through self-diagnostic sheets based on these guidelines, who have agreed to promote activities in line with the objectives of these guidelines.
-We hold dialogues with a certain number of suppliers who complete these sheets each year, in which we ask them to make improvements to particularly important items.
+Also, we regularly ask our suppliers to assess their own sustainability practices through a Sustainability Self-Assessment Check Sheet based on these guidelines, who have agreed to promote activities in line with the objectives of these guidelines.
+We also ask suppliers to make improvements to particularly important items.

 Additionally, we ask our suppliers to request the implementation of similar initiatives from their suppliers (Tier 2 suppliers for the DENSO Group).
 We also carry out such initiatives across the entire supply chain.